-TITLE: PRACTICE MANAGEMENT IN SOCIAL WORK

-- interpret and implement the knowledge of and engagement relating to practice and case management; - select, apply and transfer appropriate standard procedures in developing and managing human resources within the social-work context; - analyse and address the finances of a programme or project; - identify and address issues based on the ethical code prescribed by the SACSSP; and - demonstrate the ability to apply in a self-critical manner the key functions of supervision in social work.

-• interpret the theories and legislation and apply them to case management;

-- analyse the organisational context; - compare different perspectives in social-work management and suggest the most relevant perspective to the South African welfare sector: - value diversity issues and relevant legislation in the management of a welfare organisation; - motivate the rationale for management-information systems in a welfare organisation; - specify the kind of information decision-makers in an organisation will need to plan, implement, monitor and improve programmes; - develop a quality-assurance programme for a welfare organisation; - argue the rationale for staff training; - assess training and development needs of social-work staff; - design, implement and evaluate a training programme; - discuss performance appraisal and the appropriate appraisal mechanisms; - debate volunteer involvement; - develop and implement a personal strategy to prevent professional burnout; - implement the stages of the financial-management process; - · draw up a budget; - compile, discuss and evaluate business plans; - interpret the nature of case management; - describe and apply the roles of the case manager; - describe the principle of confidentiality to clients; - demonstrate the duty to warn in the organisation; - apply professional guidelines for code of conduct and applicable ethical codes as prescribed by the South African Council for Social Service Professions in practice; - describe social-work supervision; and - utilise and implement the supervision process.

-TITLE: SOCIAL WORK AND THE LAW
+social theory in order to understand the situation and the strength-based intervention approach as an intervention mode; apply and evaluate interpersonal skills and techniques that are required in practice within a multi-disciplinary team for the provision of services to substance-abuse dependants; assess an individual with a substance-dependency problem and apply the values and principles of the profession within the framework of the ethical - • evaluate the psychosocial risk factors of substance dependency within the developmental stages of the individual and compile an age and gender-sp ecific intervention programme.
+Method of delivery: Full-time Compositor NOT lough 0.
+One dites 0 Module code: BSWG418 Semester 1 NQF level: 8, Credits: 8 TITLE: PRACTICE MANAGEMENT IN SOCIAL WORK Module outcomes: On completion of the module, the stu edge of and engagement relating to pract ite standard procedures in developing an a managing numan resources within the social-work context; of a programma or project: analyse and address the finances of identify and address issues based. on the ethical code prescribed by the SA CSSB: and - a self-critical manner the key functions of supervision in social work.
+Assessment criteria: as if they are able to Students have mastered the outcome - Interpret the theories and legislation analyse the organisational context; n and apply them to case management; , , , he most relevant perspective to the South African welfare sector; social-work management and suggest the ne most relevant perspective to the legislation in the management of a welfa re organisation: nent-information systems in a welfare or - • - specify the kind of information decision-makers in an organisation will need to plan, implement, monitor and improve programmes; develop a quality-assurance programme for a welfare organisation; argue the rationale for staff training; argue the rationale for start training, assess training and development needs of social-work staff; design, implement and evaluate a t I the appropriate appraisal mechanisms; debate volunteer involvement; strategy to prevent professional burnout : develop and implement a personal strategy to prevent professional burnout; implement the stages of the financial-management process; Implement the stages of the infancial-management process, draw up a budget; compile, discuss and evaluate busi ness plans: interpret the nature of case manage describe and apply the roles of the describe the principle of confidentia - demonstrate the duty to warn in the • • de of conduct and applicable ethical code es as prescribed by the South African Council for Social Service Profession ons in practice; describe social-work supervision; a describe social-work supervision; and • utilise and implement the supervision on process.
+Method of delivery: Full-time Module code: BSWG419 Semester 1 NQF level: 8, Credits: 8 TITLE: SOCIAL WORK AND THE L AW Module outcomes: On completion of the module, the stu dent should be able to: orkers can play in the South African cour ts; analyse the knowledge and skills required within each role; • enhance interpersonal skills that are required for the provision of services within a multi-disciplinary group; generate and write specialised social-work court reports; and

-- compare the various roles social workers can play in the South African courts; analyse the knowledge and skills required within each role; - enhance interpersonal skills that are required for the provision of services within a multi-disciplinary group; - generate and write specialised social-work court reports; and - differentiate between South African courts, their various procedures and applicable legislation.
+• generate and write specialised social-work court reports; and

+• differentiate between South African courts, their various procedures and applicable legislation.